 After receiving ungrounded opinions on Korean football during my internship, I came up with the idea of making a series of interviews (Dutch, English and Korean) with three Dutch players on playing football & living in Korea.
 I’m planning to publish them soon through my own socials and K League’s socials, so please stay tuned if you’re interested in Korean football and all its facets!

 This has been an unforgettable experience and one that I will always remember.
-I also highly recommend taking the opportunity if you get to chance to do your internship at K League and of course I’m more than happy to provide students with answers to their questions.
+I also highly recommend taking the opportunity if you get to chance to do your FBA internship experience at K League and of course I’m more than happy to provide students with answers to their questions.
 Many thanks to The FBA and K League for making this amazing experience happen.
 Arguably the most important period of my FBA master!

 Koen is a 11th Edition Candidate of The FBA’s Professional Master in Football Business.
 Reach out to him via LinkedIn.